allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_table.md

 There are a few types of filters:
 * Value set - Choose which values to include from a list of all values in the column
-* Numerical ranges - Insert minimum and / or maximum value
+* Numerical ranges - Insert minimum and/or maximum value
-* Date ranges - Insert starting and / or ending date and time
+* Date ranges - Insert starting and/or ending date and time
 * Tags - Choose which tags to filter by from a list of all tags used in the column.
   * Filter by multiple tag values using the **ANY** or **ALL** options, which correspond to the logical "AND" and "OR" respectively.
 These options appear on the top of the tag list.